What does a Certified Orthotic Fitter do?

 Become Certified in Three Simple Steps:

 Apply online or download the COF Application.
 Be sure to thoroughly prepare and review all the documentation that will be submitted with your application.
 Submit your certification fees with your application; only the application fee is required for application processing.
 Questions?
 Contact us.

 2. Take Your Exam

-Once your application is approved, you’ll receive notification of your eligibility to sign up for your exam.
-BOC offers year-round testing for all computer-based exams, which means you don’t have to wait for a brief testing window.
+Once your application is approved, you’ll receive notification of your eligibility to schedule your exam.
+BOC offers year-round testing for all computer-based exams, which means you don’t have to wait for a testing window.
 Use the COF Detailed Content Outline to prepare for the exam.

 3. Receive Results

-Upon completion of your exam, you will receive your results instantly at the testing facility.
+No matter what computer-based test mode you choose, you will receive your results instantly upon the completion of your exam.
 Once your have earned your certification, you must meet continuing education requirements and renew your certification annually.